The Truth about the Use of CBD for Recovery

 FORMS OF CBD

 There’s a few different ways to ingest/take CBD.
 The one I find most beneficial are the tinctures.
 Little vials which a great dosage per drop that has the quickest means of reacting with our CNS.
 There’s also balms/rubs.
 I like these as well and they’re less expensive which is awesome.
-The only drawback is you might smell a tad bit like marijuana.
 There are also edible treatments such as gummies and brownies as well.
 And lastly there’s smoking CBD.
 You can either smoke the flower or a vape cartridge.
 Out of the last two, vape will be the safest considering you will not be ingestion any type of carcinogen as you would from burning the flower upon inhaling.
 I’d recommend experimenting with all the different forms because they all have a different effect, and all of our bodies are different from one another.